Powered by Flyland Powered by Flyland

 Cocaine Addiction

-Some common side effects of using Cocaine include paranoia, panic, mood swings, mania, depression, impaired judgment, irritability, abnormal behaviors.
+Some common side effects of using cocaine include paranoia, panic, mood swings, mania, depression, impaired judgment, irritability, abnormal behaviors.
 Cocaine addicts may also experience any of these physical side effects from headaches or chest pain, all the way to heart attacks or strokes.
 Some common street names for this drug include girl, base, blow, snow, powder, crack, white lady or female, nose candy, white dragon, etc.

 Heroin Addiction

 Heroin is an illegal depressant.
 It is generally sold in a white or brown powder or a dark tar-like substance.
 It is primarily injected by a needle, smoked, or snorted through the nose.
 After use, the addict will generally feel like everything around and within them slows down.
 Their limbs will feel heavy, and a warm feeling will surge through their bodies.
 Often the user will feel or appear very sleepy as a result.
 This is commonly referred to as “nodding out.”
 It would appear as if the person were alternating in and out of that tired state from the outside.
-One minute they seem to be awake and alert, and the next minute they seem to be asleep sitting or even standing up with their head hanging downwards or in a nod position.
+One minute, they seem to be awake and alert, and the next minute, they seem to be asleep, sitting or even standing up with their head hanging downwards or in a nod position.

 Some heroin users tend to feel a severe itching sensation all over that won’t stop.
 Other immediate side effects the addict might experience include nausea or vomiting, along with a slowed heart rate, blurred vision or slurred speech, or extreme tiredness.
-A tall-tail sign that an addict is using heroin is track marks, which are spots, sores, and scarring on the body (generally along their veins) left behind at common injection sites.
+A telltale sign that an addict is using heroin is track marks, which are spots, sores, and scarring on the body (generally along their veins) left behind at common injection sites.
 When an addict injects the drug, it is also known as shooting or banging.
 Frequently these track marks are dark in color, and some of them will never go away.
 Some common street names are boy, h, smack, horse, china white, hero, black tar, etc.

 Meth Addiction